KrakeIO/krake-data-server/README.md

 ## Overview
 Provides RESTFUL API for Postgresql HSTORE database used in [Krake's Data Harvesting Engine] (https://krake.io)

-### Goals
-- This API is not an attempting at describing fully the entire SQL grammar
-- This API should support only subsets of the SQL grammar that could be utilized without much impact of database performance in a fully sharded environment
-- OPERATOR like GROUP BY has thus been deliberately left out of this API's grammar

-### Thoughts and guiding principals
-- <code>JOINS</code> across tables are evil
-- Databases slow down drastically when computing JOIN operations
-- JOINING to be done at the application layer if at all required
-- This approach allows for easy horizontal scaling of Krake's Database Infrastructure moving forward

-### Horizontal Scaling of database
-- Scraped data repositories will be allocated to specific Krake Data Servers.
-- Record of corresponding location of the Krake Data Server for each scraped data repository will be maintained at the application layer

 # Query Operators
 HTTP GET Request to query Krake data server for data.
 Important: Operators made available are restricted to ones that are indempotent of nature